 Named Entity Recognition

-To output named entity labels in spaCy we just have to iterate over the entities in our document doc.ents (line 5) and print the label attribute of each token (line 6).
+To output named entity labels in spaCy, we just have to iterate over the entities in our document doc.ents (line 5) and print the label attribute of each token (line 6).

 Named entity recognition with spaCy.